Roger Marshall: Health care

-Marshall supports repealing the Patient Protection and Affordable Care Act (Obamacare).
+Marshall supports repealing the Affordable Care Act (aka "Obamacare").
 He voted for the American Health Care Act of 2017, which would have repealed and replaced the ACA.
 In 2020, he continued to campaign on repealing and replacing the ACA.

 Marshall opposes Medicaid expansion in Kansas.
 He says he "measures success in how many people can afford to leave the Medicaid program and enter the private insurance market."
 In explaining his opposition to Medicaid expansion, Marshall said in an interview in March 2017 that some people "just don't want health care."
 His remarks attracted criticism; Marshall said they were taken out of context and cited his work as a doctor at a free family planning clinic which he said was the only clinic in the area to accept Medicaid.

 Economy

 Marshall, who represents a rural state, supports farm subsidies, such as federal crop insurance.
 His support for subsidies gained him the 2016 endorsement of the Kansas Farm Bureau in the Republican primary.

 In December 2017, Marshall voted for the Tax Cuts and Jobs Act of 2017.

+Marshall was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Foreign policy

+Citing the "America First" doctrine, Marshall generally favors isolationist, non-charitable foreign policy, but with exceptions for Israel.

 While serving in the House, Marshall was among 60 Republicans to vote against condemning Trump's decision to withdraw troops from Syria.

+In 2022, Marshall resisted moves to provide foreign aid to Ukraine In April 2024, he was one of only 18 U.S. senators (mostly Republicans) to vote against the long contested $95.3 billion in aid for Ukraine, Israel, and Taiwan—and legislation enabling a ban on TikTok.
+He attempted to persuade the Senate to provide aid to Israel alone, strongly opposing aid to Ukraine.
+He again opposed aid to Ukraine in early 2025.
+On all three occasions, he insisted that the spending priority in foreign affairs should instead be "border security".

+When, in early 2025, President Donald Trump and his colleague Elon Musk began dismantling USAID (the principal U.S. foreign aid agency)—and the related 70-year-old, Kansas-originated, federal Food for Peace program, which feeds people in poor countries around the globe (largely with farm products purchased from Kansas)—Marshall encouraged their halt of foreign aid.

+Alleging "significant fraud and abuse" in the program and complaining that America is "just taken for granted", Marshall said he had spoken to Musk (and Musk colleague Vivek Ramaswamy) about "problems in the USAID program" and complained that the U.S. is no longer "using it to our advantage".

 Immigration

 Marshall supported Trump's Executive Order 13769, which barred citizens of seven Muslim-majority nations from entering the United States.
 He supports an immigration bill with a pathway to citizenship for people not living in the U.S. legally.

+Marshall has insisted that the spending priority in U.S. foreign affairs should be "border security."